plerpsandplerps/Sprouting-Tales/docs/Playing the Game/PlayingtheGame.md

 ---

-This section will teach you about how to play the game.
+This section will teach you how to play the game.